-Used vehicle sales are a key component to the overall success of AutoCanada.
-Our new vehicle operations provide our used vehicle operations with a large supply of high quality trade-ins and some off-lease vehicles, which we believe are the best sources of attractive used vehicle inventory.
+The disclosure in this section relates to used vehicle sales that are not part of our Used Digital Retail Division.
+Our new vehicle operations provide our used vehicle operations with a large supply of high quality trade-ins and some off-lease vehicles, which are the best sources of attractive used vehicle inventory.
 Our dealers supplement their used vehicle inventory with purchases at auctions and from wholesalers.
-Used vehicle sales give us an opportunity to further increase our revenues by pursuing customer trade-in vehicles, increase service contract sales, provide parts and services required in the maintenance of the vehicle, perform reconditioning work on trade-ins and provide financing and insurance products to used vehicle purchasers.
+Used vehicle sales give us an opportunity to further increase our revenues by aggressively pursuing customer trade-in vehicles, increase service contract sales, provide parts and services required in the maintenance of the vehicle, perform reconditioning work on trade-ins and provide financing to used vehicle purchasers.